Vital Spark

-The Vital Spark is a fictional Clyde puffer, created by Scottish writer Neil Munro.
-As its captain, the redoubtable Para Handy, often says: "the smertest boat in the coastin' tred".
+The Vital Spark is the best known name associated with Clyde puffer boats, having been used in the fictional works created by Scottish writer Neil Munro.
+Several Clyde puffers were used in televised versions of Munro's stories and subsequently for purposes such as events and tourism.
+As the numbers of surviving puffers diminished the boats Auld Reekie and Eilean Eisdeal were both portrayed as Vital Spark.

 Background

 Puffers seem to have been regarded fondly even before Munro began publishing his short stories in the Glasgow Evening News in 1905.
-This may not be surprising, for these small steamboats were then providing a vital supply link around the west coast and Hebrides islands of Scotland.
+This may not be surprising, for these small steamboats were then providing a vital supply link around the west coast of Scotland and Hebrides.
 The charming rascality of the stories went well beyond the reality of a commercial shipping business, but they brought widespread fame.
 They appeared in the newspaper over 20 years, were collected in book form by 1931, inspired the 1953 film The Maggie, and came out as three popular television series, dating from 1959 to 1995.

 Description

 In her captain's own (islands accented) words, the Vital Spark is "aal hold, with the boiler behind, four men and a derrick, and a watter-butt and a pan loaf in the foc'sle".
 The way these steam lighters with their steam-powered derricks could offload at any suitable beach or small pier is featured in many Vital Spark stories, and allows amusing escapades in the small west coast communities.
 The cargoes carried in the hold vary from gravel or coal to furniture to livestock, the crew's quarters in the forecastle are taken as lodgings by holidaymakers or lost children and the steam engine struggles on under the dour care of the engineer Macphail.
 Tales are recounted of improbably dramatic missions in World War I. Others scoff at her as a coal gaabbert, reflecting the origins of the puffers, but an indignant Para Handy is always ready to defend his boat, comparing her 6 kn speed and her looks with the glamorous Clyde steamers.
+As its captain, the redoubtable Para Handy, often says: "the smertest boat in the coastin' tred".